Out of hours crime solicitor - Call: 020 8660 3383

 Employers often need flexibility in being able to make best use of their workforce.
 However, seeking to impose changes, whether to job role, place of work or even pay, carry great risks for employers as these types of changes, where not agreed, are highly likely to be fundamental breaches of contract and give the employee the right to resign and if employed for more than 2 years, to claim constructive dismissal.

-Employers can sometimes avoid difficulties and disputes relating top variations by including certain terms in policies and procedures which are expressly stated to be not part of the main employment contract and where the employee agrees at the outset of employment that changes can be unilaterally made by the employer.
+Employers can sometimes avoid difficulties and disputes relating to variations by including certain terms in employment policies or staff handbooks which are expressly stated as not part of the main employment contract and which give the employer the legal right to make unilateral changes to employment terms.

 Get in touch